conradakunga/Blog/_posts/2026-02-19-generating-unique-identifiers-in-c-net.md

 2. With an alphabet that strips out `i`,`j`, q (lower and upper case), as well as `1` and `0`

 We then use this to **encode** and **decode**.

+In a more elaborate API, you can create a `SqidsEncoder` and use [dependency injection]({% post_url 2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation %}) to access it from within endpoints.

 If we now list our `Person` objects: